abdel-saouli/Principes-solides-en-JS/README.md

 ## 7. Expression vs Statement

+### Description
+Understand the difference between an expression and a statement, and what it means to evaluate an expression.

 ### Articles

  * 📜 [All you need to know about Javascript's Expressions, Statements and Expression Statements — Promise Tochi](https://dev.to/promhize/javascript-in-depth-all-you-need-to-know-about-expressions-statements-and-expression-statements-5k2)